DaveSeidel/music-src/csound-convolver/README.md

 Convolver tool, applies an impulse respone (IR) file to a sound file.

-usage: convolve INPUT_FILE IMPULSE_FILE GAIN_ADJUST OUTPUT_FILE
+Usage: convolve INPUT_FILE IMPULSE_FILE GAIN_ADJUST OUTPUT_FILE

-where:
+Where:
 - INPUT_FILE is the name of the sound file to be convolved (assumed to be 96K 24-bit WAV)
 - IMPULSE_FILE is a sound file consisting of an impulse response recording (WAV file assumed, should be 96K or 48K)
 - GAIN_ADJUST is the amount by which the gain of the input file should be scaled (numeric, 0.1 means 10%)